andreasmhallberg/readingnotes/Abu-Absi, 1984. Language planning and education in the Arab world.md

 # Abu-Absi, S., 1984.
 Language planning and education in the Arab world.
 International Education Journal, 1(2), ss.113–132.

-General info.
-Differenced between Maghreb and Mashreq, etc. Better summary in Maamouri 1998.
+[General info.
+Differenced between Maghreb and Mashreq, etc. Better summary in Maamouri 1998.]

-- "Innovative ideas with respect to curriculum and methodology have Benn suggested by individuals and official bodies (Ismāʿil 1975), but new proposals do not go unchallenged by those who view them as threat to the classical language."
+- "Innovative ideas with respect to curriculum and methodology have been suggested by individuals and official bodies (Ismāʿil 1975), but new proposals do not go unchallenged by those who view them as threat to the classical language."
 212

-@language reform
+@language-reform
+@Arabic